Filter Options in Local Group Policy Editor in Windows 7 | 8

-The Local Group Policy Editor in Windows 8, and Windows 7, Windows Server 2008 R2, Windows Server 2012 too, allows you to filter out the policy settings that you do not want to be displayed and display only those policy settings that you want to.
-The Local Group Policy Editor provides the option to filter Administrative Template policy settings based on Managed, Configured, or Commented policy settings, keywords within the title, help text, or comment of policy settings and even the platform or application requirements of policy settings.
+The Local Group Policy Editor in Windows 10/8/7 and Windows Server, allows you to filter out the policy settings that you do not want to be displayed and display only those policy settings that you want to.
+The Local Group Policy Editor provides the option to filter Administrative Template policy settings based on Managed, Configured, or Commented policy settings, keywords within the title, help text, or comment on policy settings and even the platform or application requirements of policy settings.

 Property Filters, Keyword filters or Platform Requirement filters